Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 The "atopic march": Children with eczema often develop other allergic conditions later: food allergies, asthma, allergic rhinitis (hay fever).
 Early, aggressive eczema treatment may reduce this progression.

-Medical Treatments for Eczema
+Medical Treatments (ESSENTIAL for Moderate-Severe Cases)

 Topical Treatments